Tyler-Marsh/MavenSeleniumTesting/README.md

 - Google Chrome Browser
 - ChromeDriver

 > **Note**: Ensure that you have the latest version of ChromeDriver installed, which should be compatible with the version of your Chrome browser.
+Place the chromedriver inside the drivers directory in the project

 ## Getting Started